SuperOfficeDocs/superoffice-docs/docs/apps/what-api-to-use.md

 # What API to use?

-When partners build an online application, or a one-off integration, the first question I usually get is "what APIs are available?".
+When partners build an online application or a one-off integration, the first question I usually get is "what APIs are available?".

 I generally respond with we support both SOAP and REST web services.
 And then their follow-up question is generally "which API should I use?".
 The answer is, well it depends.

-Our REST and SOAP APIs have different authentication and data access techniques, and which one you chose really depends on the type of integration you are building.
-This article highlights some of the differences of each, with respect to SuperOffice, and aims to clarify which API you should use.
+Our REST and SOAP APIs have different authentication and data access techniques, and which one you chose depends on the type of integration you are building.
+This article highlights some of the differences of each regarding SuperOffice and aims to clarify which API you should use.

 ## API Comparison

 Before continuing, let me just state that I am well-aware that comparing REST and SOAP can be like [comparing apples to oranges][1], but it is the most common way people **in general** discuss web service APIs.

 SOAP is historically known to be a robust enterprise-ready option for performing remote invocations using XML.
-It’s verbosity, however, carries a heavy toll on network traffic and lost its commercial appeal in recent years.
+Its verbosity, however, carries a heavy toll on network traffic and lost its commercial appeal in recent years.

 REST is best known for building fast responsive JSON-based online applications.
 While REST supports XML exchanges, RESTful APIs normally send JavaScript Object Notation (JSON) data which is more light-weight and therefore faster.